Fin Stevens: Brentford

+2020–21 season

-On 28 July 2020, Stevens transferred to the B team at Brentford on a two-year contract, with the option of a further year, for an undisclosed fee.
+On 28 July 2020, Stevens transferred to the B team at Brentford and signed a two-year contract, with the option of a further year, for an undisclosed fee.
 A number of players on international duty saw Stevens called into the first team squad on the opening day of the 2020–21 season and he remained an unused substitute during an EFL Cup first round shoot-out victory over Wycombe Wanderers.
 Three weeks later, he made his debut for the club as a substitute for Saïd Benrahma after 79 minutes of a 3–0 fourth round victory over West London rivals Fulham.

 Stevens became a permanent addition to the first team training group and was an unused substitute on 28 occasions during the 2020–21 regular season.
 He made four further appearances before signing a new three-year contract, with a one-year option, on 11 May 2021.
 Stevens failed to appear during Brentford's three 2021 playoff matches, but he won a promotion medal by virtue of being an unused substitute during the Final victory over Swansea City.
 In recognition of his performances for both the first team and B team during the 2020–21 season, Stevens was awarded the B Team Player of the Year award.

+2021–22 season

 Stevens trained with the first team group during the 2021–22 pre-season and was named in each matchday squad during the period.
 He was a frequent inclusion in the first team group and on the substitutes' bench during the regular season.
 Following two cup appearances, Stevens made his Premier League debut as a substitute for Sergi Canós after 76 minutes of a 4–1 defeat to Southampton on 11 January 2022.
 He finished the 2021–22 season with four first team appearances.
 During the 2022 off-season, Stevens' progress was recognised with promotion into the first team squad and a new five-year contract, with a one year option.

+2022–23 season and loan to Swansea City

-Stevens began the 2022–23 season behind new signing Aaron Hickey and stand-in Kristoffer Ajer in the right back pecking order.
+Stevens began the 2022–23 season behind new signing Aaron Hickey, Mads Roerslev and stand-in Kristoffer Ajer in the right back pecking order.
 Following just a single EFL Cup start during the opening month of the season, Stevens joined Championship club Swansea City on a season-long loan on the final day of the summer transfer window.
 He made just five substitute appearances before being recalled on 1 January 2023.
+During the second half of the 2022–23 season, Stevens made four appearances during the B team's Premier League Cup-winning campaign.
+He was a regular inclusion on the first team substitutes' bench, but failed to make any appearances prior to the end of the season.